Bristol School Streets: Redfield Educate Together Primary Academy

-Yes – if you are a carer who regularly supports a resident within the zone, you may eligible for an exemption.
-Please contact us to let us know about your personal situation.
+Yes – if you are a carer who regularly supports a resident within the zone, you may be eligible for an exemption.
+Please visit our resident and carer permit page, which includes details on how to apply

 A Bristol School Streets phone line has been set up to accommodate exceptional requests where access is required at a given time.
-The number is 0117 357 6228 (or 07585 886909).
+The number is 0117 357 6228.
 By calling this number you can speak with a member of the Bristol School Streets project team to arrange for an exemption.
-We ask that you try and give the team 24 hours’ notice on any access requirements.
+We ask that you try and give the team 24 hours notice on any access requirements.

-If you have a specific query, that has not been answered in this page, please contact Aimee-Claire Eyermann, our designated Bristol School Streets Project Manager.
+If you have a specific query, that has not been answered in this page, please contact us via the below email address.

 - This scheme is part of Bristol Schools Streets